Pakistan Set To Make Drastic Change After Champions Trophy 2025 Disappointment; Star Batter To Face Axe for NZ T20Is - Cricxtasy

-He recently endured a mixed outing for Pakistan in the Champions Trophy 2025 tournament.
+He recently endured a mixed outing for Pakistan in the Champions Trophy 2025.

 Pakistan, who are hosting the ongoing 2025 Champions Trophy, endured a group stage exit after losing to New Zealand and India.
-Their third group stage match, against Bangladesh, was washed out due to rain in Rawalpindi.
-While no final decision on this is yet to be taken, the report adds that young players could be included in Pakistan’s T20I squad.
+Rain washed out their third group stage match in Rawalpindi against Bangladesh.
+The report states that Pakistan may include young players in their T20I squad, although the final decision is yet to be made.
 Players who have performed brilliantly in domestic cricket recently met with Pakistan Cricket Board (PCB) chairman Mohsin Naqvi.

-Apart from the five-match T20I series, the Men in Green are scheduled to play New Zealand in a three-match ODI series starting from March 29.
+Apart from the five-match T20I series, the Men in Green are scheduled to play New Zealand in a three-match ODI series starting on March 29.

 Babar Azam had a mixed outing in the two matches he played in the Champions Trophy.
-He scored 64 runs off 90 balls against New Zealand, hitting six fours and one six, but was dismissed for a low score against India in the next match.
+He scored 64 runs off 90 balls against New Zealand, hitting six fours and one six.
+He fell for a low score against India in the next match.

 ALSO READ:

-In the high-profile game against the Men in Blue, Azam managed just 23 runs off 26 balls as Pakistan were dismissed for 241 after batting first.
-During that game, the 30-year-old became the third batter from Pakistan to score 1000-plus runs in ICC ODI tournaments.
+In the high-profile game against the Men in Blue, Azam managed only 23 runs off 26 balls in the first innings, as Pakistan collapsed to 241.
+During that game, the 30-year-old became the third batter from Pakistan to score 1,000-plus runs in ICC ODI tournaments.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.